-On Wednesday, March 14th, at 10 am, for 17 minutes in honor of the 17 people massacred in Parkland, students around the world are walking out of the classroom to say we’ve had ENOUGH gun violence.
+On Friday, April 20th, at 10 am, on the anniversary of the Columbine High School massacre, students across the country are walking out of the classroom to say we’ve had ENOUGH gun violence.
 Many California schools are participating.
-A student-driven list of schools joining the walkout is available here: https://www.actionnetwork.org/event_campaigns/enough-national-school-walkout
+A student-driven list of schools joining the walkout is available here:

 Young people in our country involved in the movement to prevent gun violence are wise beyond their years.
 This is a great opportunity for California’s Resistance to build and grow relationships with students, teachers, and faculty in our communities.
+Indeed, students up and down our state are already leaders in the movement.
 It’s also an opportunity to encourage 18 year old students to register to vote and alert students that, in California, if they are 16 or 17 years old, they can pre-register to vote at http://registertovote.ca.gov.

 Anyone pre-registered can vote when they turn 18, which means many people who are 17 today will be eligible to vote in the June or November 2018 elections.
 And if they live in one of the 14 California congressional districts currently represented by a Republican, their representative in Washington is someone who has consistently stood in the way of gun safety legislation.

 Every school district is different, and no walk out will provide precisely the same opportunities.
 Consider the below list of suggestions a starting point.

 Steps to Consider in Preparation for the National School Walkout

 - Identify schools participating in a walkout near you.
 That list is available here in a format that lets you search a map or use a zip code: https://act.indivisible.org/event/national-school-walkout/create/.

 - For students: if a walkout doesn’t exist at your school, register it.
 The form to register a walkout is available here: https://act.indivisible.org/event/national-school-walkout/create/.